eilbecklab/phenotips-docs/SiteAdministration.md

 Phenotips allows you to add new items to the patient entry form.
 For this to work, you must first extend the data model, then extend the user interface.
-The following example adds a freetext field for eye color:
+The following example adds a field for eye color:

 1. Go to /bin/edit/PhenoTips/PatientClass?editor=class